KQM-git/SRL/docs/combat-mechanics/turn-order/turn-order-mechanics.md

 $$
 \text{New Action Gauge} = \text{Old Action Gauge} - (\text{Advance Forward \%} - \text{Action Delay} \%)*10000
 $$

+If as a result of Advancing Forward, a character's Action Gauge falls to 0, that character will move before the character slated to move next by natural Action Gauge depletion.

 ### Toughness Break